MeMetoCoco3/MeMetoCoco3/README.md

 - 👋 Hi, I’m @MeMetoCoco3
 - 👀 I’m interested in learning!
-- 🌱 I’m currently learning Python and C.
+- 🌱 I’m currently learning Python, C and Godot.
 - 💞️ I’m noy looking to collaborate yet, just to learn more.

 <!---